 Terms of the Groot Fellowship

-Jennifer C. Groot Memorial Fellowships provides up to four awards for undergraduate or graduate students to enable their participation in an archaeological excavation or survey in Jordan.
+Jennifer C. Groot Memorial Fellowships provides two awards for undergraduate or graduate students to enable their participation in an archaeological excavation or survey in Jordan.
 The fellowships are to assist in partial payment of essential expenses and are strictly limited to students with little or no prior archaeological field experience.

 The fellowship must be used during the period between May 1 of the award year and April 30 of the following year.
 Prior recipients of a Jennifer C. Groot Memorial Fellowship or applicants who have had more than one season in the field are ineligible.
 Senior staff whose expenses are being borne largely or entirely by the project are ineligible.
 The Jennifer C. Groot Memorial Fellowship provides support in the amount of $3,000 for each award.
 Applicants must be U.S. or Canadian citizens and must be planning to participate in an ASOR/CAP affiliated project in Jordan.
 Open as well to individuals who graduated less than 12 months before the February 1 application deadline and/or have been accepted to a Graduate program for Fall of the application year.
 Required application materials include: